craigmulligan/smartLivingDemo/README.md

     - LEDPIN : "The pin your connect you LED to on the grovePi"

   6. Set up your rules in on your smartliving dashboard.
+    - Set if button == true then LED == true else LED == false
+    - you could also set up a email alert when the LED is switched.

 ### Extra info